Cherreads

 The woman didn't flinch.

-She tilted her head slightly, as if listening to a distant train only she could hear.
+She tilted her head slightly, listening—like there was something distant only she could hear.

-"It found you faster than I expected," she said.
+"It found you faster than I expected," she said, louder now.

 Kenji swallowed.
 "Found me?"